QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 It is not strictly required for running the lectures, but we will strongly encourage installing and using [Visual Studio Code (VS Code)](https://code.visualstudio.com/).

-As the most popular and best-supported open-source code editor, it provides a large number of useful features and extensions - even if we do not edit the Julia code within it directly.
-Later, in the {doc}`tools lecture <../software_engineering/tools_editors>` we will use VS Code directly.
+As the most popular and best-supported open-source code editor, it provides a large number of useful features and extensions.
+We will begin to use it as a primary editor in the {doc}`tools lecture <../software_engineering/tools_editors>`.

 ## A Note on Jupyter